Bernhard Eduardovich Petri: Great Purge

 Petri became a victim of the Great Purge in 1937.
 In May he was charged with conspiring with a "German-Japanese fascist... right-wing Trotskyite organization in eastern Siberia" into provoking a revolt in the Buryat ASSR against the Soviet Union.
 On 1 November Petri was arrested.
 Under coercion, he named former academic mentor Vasily Radlov, who died in 1918, as his spy handler.
 According to Mikhail Konstantinov during the interrogations "Petri tried his best to ward off the threat from his colleagues and students."
 Petri was subsequently executed at 11:25 PM on 25 November 1937.
-His support for Siberian Indigenous likely contributed to his execution.
+His support for Siberian Indigenous people likely contributed to his execution.

 Legacy

 Petri taught students that went on to pursue careers in anthropology, archaeology, economics, and geography.
 They collectively studied such topics as settlement patterns of various Siberian ethnicities, the reconstruction of ancient social systems, and the ethnogenesis of certain societies.

 The Transbaikal Military District began a review of Petri's case in October 1958.
 It was found that he was innocent and improperly sentenced.
 On 19 June 1959 Petri was formally rehabilitated.